steemit/smt-whitepaper/smt-manual/manual.md

 ## SMT Parameters Commentary

 # Decentralized Exchange
 One of the valuable features of SMTs is their immediate access to functioning, unmanned markets against the liquid asset, STEEM.
-On top of automated market makers that can be established during ITOs, SMTs can have immediate access to price discovery and liquidity, benefiting all its users and holders.

 ## Decentralized Order Matching
 The Decentralized Exchange (DEX) structures of Steem allow assets to automatically be matched for best possible price when bids and asks overlap, unlike other DEXs which require a man in the middle to match orders.
 This is important for security of Steem-based assets and for the replicability and safety of DEX interfaces.